martinboller/gse/README.md

  - gsa 22.8.1
  - Otherwise like the version below (2023-10-29)

+ **Note**: Used to be able to run the secondaries on 1 GB RAM and 1 shared CPU, but now need 2-4G B RAM and (preferably) 2 CPU's or better.

 ### 2023-10-29 - Latest versions.
  - gvm-libs 22.7.3
  - gvmd 23.0.1